-Neutron stars (NSs) serve as cosmic messengers for probing the nature of DM due to their immense gravitational potential and extremely high baryonic density \cite{Bell_2021}.
-NSs are typically about twice as massive as our Sun and are often located near the center of the Milky Way rather than in its outer regions.
-Consequently, the probability of capturing DM increases because of their intense gravitational pull \cite{Goldman_1989, Kouvaris_2008}.
-The rate at which DM accumulates in an NS depends on three key factors: (1) the type and properties of DM particles, (2) the surrounding astrophysical environment, and (3) the internal composition of the NS.
-The presence of DM inside NSs can significantly alter observable properties such as mass, radius, tidal deformability, and luminosity, which in turn influence the cooling rate \cite{Das_2020, Das_curv_2021, Das_insp_2021, Das_GW19_2021, Das_fmode_2021, Das_Gala_2022, Rutherford_2023, Liu_2024, Avila_2024, Zhou_2025}.
-Thus, NSs provide a unique indirect approach for constraining the characteristics of DM.
-With the help of multi-messenger observational data, it is possible to place tighter constraints on the unknown parameters of DM \cite{Rutherford_2023}.
+Neutron stars (NSs) are especially well suited to this purpose because of their immense gravitational potential and extremely high baryonic density \cite{Bell_2021}.
+Being roughly twice as massive as the Sun and often residing in DM-rich regions, NSs can capture and accumulate DM efficiently \cite{Goldman_1989, Kouvaris_2008}.
+The amount of DM accreted depends on three factors: the type and properties of the DM particle, the surrounding astrophysical environment, and the internal composition of the star.
+Once present, DM can modify observable bulk properties such as the mass, radius, tidal deformability, and surface luminosity, and can alter the thermal evolution of the star \cite{Das_2020, Das_curv_2021, Das_insp_2021, Das_GW19_2021, Das_fmode_2021, Das_Gala_2022, Rutherford_2023, Liu_2024, Avila_2024, Zhou_2025}.
+NSs therefore provide an indirect but sensitive route to constraining DM, especially when combined with multimessenger data \cite{Rutherford_2023, Rutherford_2025}.

-Recent studies have investigated the effects of DM on various properties of NSs using different DM models, either within a single-fluid framework (where DM and nucleons interact directly) \cite{Das_2020} or a two-fluid framework (where the interaction between DM and nucleons is purely gravitational) \cite{Liu_2024, Rutherford_2023}.
-For nucleonic matter, the equation of state (EOS) has been modeled using several well-established formalisms; see, for example, \cite{Routaray_2024}.
-In this work, we aim to explore the effects of DM on NSs that include quarks as an additional degree of freedom.
-Quark deconfinement inside NSs occurs at extremely high densities, where nuclei dissolve into free quarks.
-The presence of quark degrees of freedom has been shown to significantly influence NS properties \cite{Prakash_2002, Annala_2020}.
-This deconfinement phase transition gives rise to a new class of compact stars known as hybrid stars (HSs).
-A distinctive feature of HSs is the possible existence of twin-stars (TS) configurations with nearly identical masses but different radii \cite{Zdunik_2013, Chamel_2013, Alford_2013, Christian_2018, Montana_2019}.
+The properties of DM-admixed neutron stars (DMNS) have been widely studied in recent years; comprehensive reviews of the field can be found in Refs.~\cite{Bramante_2023, Grippa_2025}.
+Tidal deformability, accessible through gravitational-wave observations, has emerged as one of the principal probes.
+A bosonic DM core stiffens the equation of state (EOS) and raises the tidal parameter, rendering such stars distinguishable from purely hadronic ones~\cite{Karkevandi_2022}; this analysis has since been extended to both fermionic and bosonic candidates over a wide range of particle masses~\cite{Leung_2022}.
+Combining mass, radius, and tidal measurements jointly places much tighter bounds on the DM parameters than any single observable alone~\cite{Mariani_2024}.
+Bayesian analyses using precise NICER radius data have yielded meaningful constraints on both bosonic and fermionic asymmetric DM~\cite{Rutherford_2023, Rutherford_2025}, the two DM families leave distinguishable imprints on the NS population~\cite{Arvikar_2026}, and simultaneous mass-radius measurements are sensitive to DM fractions as small as a few percent~\cite{Zhang_2025}.